hngx-org/Evento-Fe/v1/README.md

 Within the `helpers` folder contains **two** different files called `withAuth.tsx` and `withoutAuth.tsx`.

 - **WithAuth.tsx** :- is a `HOF` function which wraps every components that needs protection or protected route components. for eg `Dashboard` or any other page that require the user to be loggedIn.
-All you have to do is import the cusstom handler and wrap your component inside it. i.e
+All you have to do is import the custom handler and wrap your component inside it. i.e

 ```js
 withAuth(Dashboard);